 As radiation and shocks from stellar flares propagate outward through the interstellar medium they encounter wisps and cloudlets of material that then light up – “echos” of the flaring events themselves.
 CfA astronomer David James was a member of a team that has been studying light “echoes” from Eta Carinae.
 The team has previously published its results on echoes seen since 2003, but now reports finding a new echo from careful subtraction of images taken at different epochs.
 The new echo is somewhat brighter than others they have seen, and is distinct in its character: it fades away more slowly and shows different spectral characteristics.

-Publication: “Light Echoes from the Plateau in Eta Carinae’s Great Eruption Reveal a Two-Stage Shock-Powered Event,” Nathan Smith, Jennifer E. Andrews, Armin Rest, Federica B. Bianco, Jose L. Prieto, Tom Matheson, David J. James, R. Chris Smith, Giovanni Maria Strampelli and A. Zenteno, MNRAS; 480, 1466.
+Reference: “Light Echoes from the Plateau in Eta Carinae’s Great Eruption Reveal a Two-Stage Shock-Powered Event” by Nathan Smith, Jennifer E. Andrews, Armin Rest, Federica B. Bianco, Jose L. Prieto, Tom Matheson, David J. James, R. Chris Smith, Giovanni Maria Strampelli and A. Zenteno, 3 August 2018, MNRAS.